vhsenna/melodica-notes/docs/index.md

 # Melodica Notes

-Melodica Notes is a command-line tool designed to provide information about musical scales, chords, and harmonics.
+Melodica Notes is a CLI tool to assist melodica players with musical scales, chords, and harmonics.

 ## How to Install